 In a series of articles, called Isle Be There, my intention is to focus on the different social groups that support your New York Islanders team & its players.
-This will also include current events or situations in and around the team as it relates to its fan base and community.
+This will also include current events, situations and personalities in and around the team as it relates to its fan base and community.

 When one of my favorite Islanders’ legends agreed to do an interview with me, I was kind of excited.
 John Kenneth McDonald has called hockey his professional career for almost 50 years.
 From his fabled calls as an Isles play-by-play announcer to his red carpet work in some of the organization’s biggest ceremonies at the NVMC, Jiggs is a part of New York sports history that even younger fans should take the time to learn about.
 Most fans understand the comradery and the feelings of a family type atmosphere with each other when attending games.
 An experience that is strengthened by being around others who love this team and cheer for them year in and year out, win or lose.
 It’s no different for most team employees or members of the broadcast family.
 When I asked about a favorite experience with Islanders fans, Jiggs wasn't able to give just one.
 “As a family, met so many wonderful people.
 People who we stay in contact with and enjoy spending time with.”